By George Nethercutt

 In 1996, George Nethercutt formed the nonprofit, independent George Nethercutt Foundation (initially the STAR Program—Students Taking Action and Responsibility), providing students with dedicated academic instruction about American history and leadership, including an all-expenses-paid trip to Washington, DC to meet public officials, lobbyists and members of the national press, followed by students dedicating 60 hours of volunteer time at home.

 Pictured above, American troops celebrate the 4th of July in England, 1918.
 Photo courtesy of the Archives of the United States via Gorrell’s History of the American Expeditionary Forces Air Service, 1917-1919, Series B, Air Service Activities with the French, British, and Italians, Volume 2, History of the Air Service in Great Britain.
 Public Domain photo.

-Years ago, my parents required my two siblings and me to recite why we celebrate July 4 each year before we could ride our bikes to Herbison’s Pharmacy on NW Blvd in Spokane, WA to buy caps for our cap pistols and celebrate America’s Independence Day.
+Years ago, my parents required my two siblings and I to recite why we celebrate July 4 each year before we could ride our bikes to Herbison’s Pharmacy on Northwest Boulevard in Spokane, WA to buy caps for our cap pistols and celebrate America’s Independence Day.
 That’s a lasting memory that is, in some part, responsible for my devotion to civic learning for all Americans, but particularly students.